retaildevcrews/helium/docs/aks/README.md

 ```

-This demo will create resource groups, a Cosmos DB instance, Key Vault, Azure Container Registry, and Azure App Service.
+This walkthrough will create resource groups, a Cosmos DB instance, Key Vault, Azure Container Registry, and a Azure Kubernetes Service (AKS) cluster.

 #### Choose a unique DNS name